You’ve probably heard a lot about hormones and how they control many functions of your body. But what controls your hormones?

-This pea-sized structure is found at the base of your brain, just below the hypothalamus.
+The pituitary gland is a pea-sized structure found at the base of your brain, just below the hypothalamus.
 The pituitary is also called the master gland.
 That’s because it produces hormones that stimulate the other glands in the endocrine system, such as the:

 The pituitary gland sends out hormones based on hormonal or electrical signals from the hypothalamus.

 The master gland releases numerous hormones that control body functions.

 - Growth hormone (GH) – controls the growth and size of muscles and bone.

 - Thyroid-stimulating hormone (TSH) – stimulates the thyroid gland to release hormones, such as those that control metabolism.